The Vibe Coding Bible

 The Vibe Library (Templates)

 Don't type from scratch.
-Copy these into Cursor as your starting point.
+Paste these into Cursor, Claude Code (Opus 4.6), or Codex 5.4 as your starting point.

 These prompts are "Golden" because they force the AI to handle errors, loading states, and types before it writes a single line of logic.